mth/yeti/doc/intro.rst

     354224848179261915075 is number

 Here the ``calcFib`` function will cause calculation of previous values and then stores the result.
-Because the result is stored, futher requests for the same value will be not calculated again, avoiding the exponential time complexity of the naive recursive algorithm.
+Because the result is stored, further requests for the same value will be not calculated again, avoiding the exponential time complexity of the naive recursive algorithm.
 The algorithm remains non-tail-recursive, though.